scarpe-team/shoes-spec/README.md

 * your test code can be in a different process, so global variables aren't shared.
 Similarly, there may be no actual display-service objects in memory when the test code runs if there's a remote server (e.g. wv_relay or scarpe-wasm).
 * your test code doesn't run in the Shoes::App object.
 In fact it can't -- the method button() will make a button in that object, while button() in your test code will find a Shoes::Button.
+* some display libraries need a Shoes app to even run the test code, so you'll need to include a Shoes application even if you're "not using" it.

 ## Development